ScottLogic/Technology-Carbon-Standard/schemas/README.md

 The Technology Carbon Standard uses a modular schema structure with two main components:

-1. **Tech Carbon Standard Schema**: The root schema that defines the overall structure for technology carbon emissions reporting.
+1. **Reporting Organisations Schema**: The root schema that defines the overall structure for technology carbon emissions reporting.
 2. **Emissions Report Schema**: A sub-schema that defines the detailed structure for individual emissions reports.
+3. **Tech Carbon Standard Schema**: The TCS schema that defines carbon emissions reporting per TCS the categories.

 Each component can be versioned independently, allowing for flexibility in schema evolution.

 ### Root Schema (index.json)

-The root schema (`index.json`) acts as a router that directs validation to the appropriate version of the Tech Carbon Standard schema based on the `standard_version` property in the document.
+The root schema (`index.json`) acts as a router that directs validation to the appropriate version of the Reporting Organisations schema based on the `schema_version` property in the document.

-### Tech Carbon Standard Schema
+### Reporting Organisations Schema

 This schema defines the overall structure for technology carbon reporting, including:

-- Standard version information
+- Schema version information
 - Organisation details
-- A collection of emissions reports
+- The organisations collection of emissions reports

 ### Emissions Report Schema